hfhchan/hk-font-guide/README.md

 Some characters use different components and/or structure compared to the GB-compliant forms.
-A small subset of high frequency characters have different components / structure according to the reference guides, but the GB-complaint forms are actually the most common and widely accepted, e.g. 七, 也, 感.
+A small subset of high frequency characters have different components / structure according to the reference guides, but the GB-compliant forms are actually the most common and widely accepted, e.g. 七, 也, 感.
 Refer to the respective .md files for more details.